monmohan/dsjslib/README.md

 //are tied for max value, the head is one of those elements -- ties are broken arbitrarily. pq.poll()

-//Get the head of the queeue without removing it from the queue pq.peek()
+//Get the head of the queue without removing it from the queue pq.peek()

 //Returns array of elements in the queue.
 Ordering of those elements in undefined